 Employment Outlook and Salary Info

-Jobs for glaziers were expected to increase 4% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs for glaziers were expected to increase much faster than between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 This job growth is mainly due to the increased use of glass in commercial construction.
-Glaziers earned an average annual salary of $45,420 in May 2015, per the BLS.
+Glaziers earned a mean annual salary of $48,620 in May 2018, per the BLS.

 Fitting, cutting, smoothing, and selecting glass is the job of a glazier.
 Glaziers usually learn their craft through apprenticeships, where they can obtain certification to move up to one of three ranks of higher glazier positions.
-Job opportunities for glaziers are predicted to grow by 4% in the 2014-2024 decade.
+Job opportunities for glaziers are predicted to rise through 2028.